-The CBRE H2O group bank borrowings represent the €62.8 million provided by Aareal Bank to Alpha Tiger Spain 1, SLU less the balance of unamortised deferred finance costs of €0.3 million.
-This loan carries an interest rate of EURIBOR plus 190 basis points, matures on 18 May 2024 and is secured by a first charge mortgage against the Spanish property.
-The borrowings are non-recourse to the Group's other investments
+The CBRE H2O group bank borrowings represent the €61.6 million (£52.6 million) provided by Aareal Bank to Alpha Tiger Spain 1, SLU less the balance of unamortised deferred finance costs of €0.2 million (£0.1 million).
+This loan carries an interest rate of EURIBOR (hedged by an interest rate cap to a strike rate of 2.5%) plus 190 basis points, matures in May 2029 and is secured by a first charge mortgage against the Spanish property.
+The borrowings are non-recourse to the Group's other investments.